-In addition to federal Open Payments requirements, California, Massachusetts, Minnesota, Connecticut, Nevada, Vermont and the District of Columbia have established broader definitions and policies for monitoring and reporting our interactions with HCPs and HCOs.
-Each state has a unique set of requirements.
+In addition to federal Open Payments requirements, some cities, numerous states and the District of Columbia have established broader definitions and policies for monitoring and reporting our interactions with HCPs and HCOs.
+Each disclosure has a unique set of requirements.
 For instance, in some states we can provide a physician a meal as long as it doesn’t exceed a certain value and is provided in the proper context.
 In other states, industry is prohibited from providing meals to physicians.

 European Regional Reporting

 In Europe, some countries have laws requiring industry to report financial interactions with HCPs and HCOs.
 In other countries, transparency reporting is voluntary.
-Across the region, as a member of the European Federation of Pharmaceutical Industries and Associations (EFPIA), we adhere to the HCP/HCO Disclosure Code and Patient Organization Code.
+Across the region, as a member of the EFPIA, we adhere to the HCP/HCO Disclosure Code and Patient Organization Code.
 We’ve joined these initiatives to further our commitment to transparently report our financial interactions because we believe the work we do with HCPs and HCOs ultimately benefits patients.
 Some examples of what we publicly disclose per EFPIA include; research and development, service fees, travel and accommodation, sponsorships, and grants and donations.
 These data are reported publicly on an annual basis.

 Please consult EFPIA's website for additional information on the HCP/HCO and Patient Organization Codes.
 You can also view more on Lilly’s commitment to transparency in Europe here, or view our EFPIA Patient Organization Disclosure.